 Recommended Minimum GDL ProvisionsGraduated Driver Licensing (GDL) programs are a proven strategy to prevent teen driver crashes.
 Research shows that most teen crashes involve "rookie" mistakes.
 Teens need time to gain driving experience under low-risk conditions and with minimum distractions.
-That's why GDL programs are in place—to reduce teen driver crash risk by limiting their exposure to certain hazards, including distractions such as passengers and cell phones.
-Based on new and existing research, teen driver safety experts now recommend the following minimum provisions to GDL law:
+That's why GDL provisions are in place—to reduce teen driver crash risk by limiting their exposure to certain hazards, including distractions such as passengers and cell phones.
+Based on new and existing research,here are the recommended minimum GDL provisions:

 All but one state in the U.S. has a three-phase GDL program in place.
 No state, however, currently has all the minimum provisions as described above under law.